 It’s somewhat of an understatement to say that I hate rules and procedures.
-The laughing sound you just heard was everyone who’s ever worked with me chuckling about that understatement.
 The reason for my dislike is easy: Rules and procedures usually assume that everyone’s an idiot.
-In my experience the only people who thrive in these environments usually are idiots.
+In my experience the only people who thrive in heavy procedural environments are idiots.

 I’ve been reminded of that while working together with a couple of agencies on the new website for a mutual client.
 The lead agency pitched their way of working to the client.
 It sounded like a good idea at the time.
 There would be a lot of communication, which is expensive but can reduce the overall costs.
 Everyone would use their project system, and they would take the lead.